 Talk to anyone from Bristol about a must-see Bristolian spot and you’re guaranteed to be told about the famous Clifton Suspension Bridge.
-With views across the Gorge and the entire city, this is a fun and romantic location to visit.
+With views across the Gorge and the entire city, this is a fun and romantic location.
 Walk across the bridge, drive over for a small toll fee or simply sit on the surrounding grass or in a local pub and soak up the views.
 Don’t miss how it lights up at night.

-Bristol is well known for its diverse culture and the Stokes Croft area located just outside of the city centre, is definitely the most vibrant district in the city.
+Bristol is well known for its diverse culture and the Stokes Croft area, located just outside of the city centre, is definitely the most vibrant district in the city.
 Expect to see lots of street art, cool independent stores and plenty of quirky places to eat.

 This outdoor space is the park that we touched on earlier, located halfway up Park Street.
 With plenty of green space, although a little hilly, this is a great place to sit in the sun after a day of shopping.

-Situated in a park on Brandon Hill, this Grade-II listed building was built in the 1890s to commemorate John Cabot.
+Situated in the park on Brandon Hill, this Grade-II listed building was built in the 1890s to commemorate John Cabot.
 Stand on the platforms at the top of the tower to see amazing views across the city.

-This huge country estate, not too far from Bedminster (south of the river) hosts a number of events including markets and the famous hot-air balloon fiesta.
+This huge country estate, not too far from Bedminster (south of the river) hosts a number of events including markets and the famous hot-air balloon festival.
 With a golf course, deer park and bikes available to rent, this is the perfect location for a day out.

 This historic street located near the fountains in the city centre is essentially a set of steep, slanted steps with shops located on either side as you walk down (including well-established barber shop, Harry Blades).
 There’s also the convenient and aptly named Christmas Steps pub, positioned right at the bottom.

 Upfest is one of Europe’s biggest street art festivals.
-While the event only takes place once a year, the incredible artwork is on display all year round, adorning shop fronts and sides of buildings.
+While the event only takes place once a year, the incredible artwork is on display all year round, adorning shopfronts and sides of buildings.
 Take a stroll from top to bottom and marvel at the colourful work by some of the world’s most renowned graffiti artists.